Geometric decomposition of information flow: New insights into information thermodynamics: Main results

 Given $\eprhk_\alpha$ and $\eprex_\alpha$ with $\alpha\in\{X, Y\}$, we can generalize the second law of information thermodynamics.
 Since both $\eprhk_\alpha$ and $\eprex_\alpha$ can take negative values, they do not quantify irreversibility of thermodynamic processes as $\EPRhk$ and $\EPRex$ do.
 On the other hand, combining $\eprhk_\alpha$ with $\iflowhk_\alpha$ and $\eprex_\alpha$ with $\iflowex_\alpha$ results in the following two inequalities:

 These inequalities can be interpreted as generalizations of the second law of information thermodynamics [Eq.~\eqref{information_second_law}].

 These two generalizations of the second law of information thermodynamics offer a fresh perspective on existing discussions in information thermodynamics.
-According to the conventional second law of information thermodynamics [Eq.~\eqref{information_second_law}], the entropy change of a subsystem is guaranteed by information flow.
-The existence of Maxwell's demon is assumed when the entropy change of the subsystem is negative.
-On the other hand, according to our results, information flow has two components: housekeeping and excess information flows.
+According to the conventional second law of information thermodynamics [Eq.~\eqref{information_second_law}], the entropy change of a subsystem is lower bounded by information flow.
+The existence of Maxwell's demon is implied by a negative entropy change of the subsystem, which necessarily leads to the negativity of information flow.
+Our results reveal that information flow has two components: housekeeping and excess information flows.
 These components impose different bounds [Eqs.~\eqref{information_second_law_hk} and~\eqref{information_second_law_ex}].
-Therefore, whether the quantities $\eprhk_{\alpha}(\Pxy)$ and $\eprex_{\alpha}(\Pxy)$ can become negative depends on the signs of $\iflowhk_{\alpha}(\Pxy)$ and $\iflowex_{\alpha}(\Pxy)$, respectively.
 Therefore, we can discuss the existence of Maxwell's demon with regard to housekeeping and excess dissipation separately, based on the negativity of the respective quantities $\eprhk_{\alpha}(\Pxy)$ and $\eprex_{\alpha}(\Pxy)$.
-Indeed, we present a numerical model in which Maxwell's demon exists with respect to housekeeping dissipation, but not with respect to excess dissipation in Sec~\ref{sec:example}.
+We will refer to the former as the \textit{housekeeping demon} and the latter as the \textit{excess demon}.